volution/z-run/documentation/readme.md

 * [covid19-datasets](https://github.com/cipriancraciun/covid19-datasets/tree/master/scripts)
-  (derived and augmented COVID19 datasets based on JHU and NY-Times) -- used for all workflow aspects, frow downloading, cleaning, merging, and publishing;
+  (derived and augmented COVID19 datasets based on JHU and NY-Times) -- used for all workflow aspects, from downloading, cleaning, merging, and publishing;
   (it drives `ninja`, `jq`, Python and Julia;  running everything remotely on a dedicated server;)

 * [hyper-simple-server](https://github.com/console9/hyper-simple-server/tree/master/scripts) and